 If you’re scaring yourself with imaginings of significant other people in

 your life being disappointed with your performance, remember this: the scariest critic you have might be yourself.
 So self-compassion can help to defuse your biggest critic.

 It’s especially important, I think, to remember the first point I made: focus on what’s actually in your control to do.
 That’s the

 arena in which you can make your best choices.

-The above is a complete version of Mr O'Morain's article, detailed below.
+The above is an edited version of Mr O'Morain's article, detailed below.

-I have added colour, underlining, capitalisation, and rearrangement of text.
+I have added colour, underlining, capitalisation, and made some rearrangements of text.